Penquis Valley High School

-Penquis Valley High School is a coeducational high school located in Milo, Maine, United States.
+Penquis Valley High School is a high school located in Milo, Maine, United States.
 Founded in 1968 (combining Brownville and Milo High Schools), the school serves students from Milo, Brownville, LaGrange, and Medford and Orneville Township.
-Michael Rollins is the Principal.
+Katie Joyner-Robertson and Danielle Libbey are the Co-Principals.
 The school is accredited by NEASC.

 Athletics

 The school's mascot is a patriot and has uniforms with a blue, red, and white color schemes.
 Penquis has varsity sports teams in soccer, baseball/softball, track, basketball and cheering.
 The soccer team has experienced much success in the last few years.
-Coach Jason Mill has made an incredible impact on the soccer program at Penquis Valley High School, leading them to the playoffs in the last 5 straight years.
+Athletic Director and former Coach Jason Mills has made an incredible impact on the soccer program at Penquis Valley High School, leading them to the playoffs in the last 5 straight years.
 Also, the baseball team fought hard for a playoff victory against Foxcroft Academy in the play-in round of the 2014 baseball season.
 The basketball team has won the Class C State Championship twice.
 Once in March 2000, with an upset against Boothbay 58–45, and again in March 2013, against BoothBay with a score of 61–54.

 Notable teachers

-Nelson Madore, former Mayor of Waterville, Maine and Professor at Thomas College, taught at PVHS from 1967 to 1969.
+Nelson Madore, former mayor of Waterville, Maine and Professor at Thomas College, taught at PVHS from 1967 to 1969.